kohr2/dashboard-killer-graph/docs/architecture/mcp-server-architecture.md

 The MCP server is a Node.js process responsible for exposing a set of "tools" to a client.
 In our case, it exposes a single powerful `query` tool.
 The client, typically a user-facing application, can call this tool with a natural language question.
 The server then translates this question into a structured command, executes it against the knowledge graph, and returns a result.

-The entire implementation is self-contained within `src/mcp-server.ts`.
+The reference implementation now lives in `src/mcp/servers/mcp-server-simple.js` (additional variants are available in the same directory).

 ## Core Components & Flow